richardantao/express-mvc-boilerplate/README.md

 # express-mvc-boilerplate
-Express MVC boilerplate for an API performing CRUD operations on a blog posts.
+Express MVC boilerplate for an API supplying a route for a contact form, and CRUD Operations for a blog post.